A RANGE OF FLAVOURS

 – FROM CLASSIC WOODS TO SOMETHING SPECIAL, FOR THE TRUE GOURMET BBQ EXPERIENCE –

 We’re always trying new woods and experimenting with exotic flavours.
-To see what exciting charcoal we have in stock, contact firstname.lastname@example.org Wood is a natural resource and therefore some of the above maybe subject to availability.
+To see what exciting charcoal we have in stock, contact firstname.lastname@example.org.
+Wood is a natural resource and therefore some of the below may be subject to availability.